Kentucky governor: Storms may have killed at least 70 people | Science-Environment

 Among those who helped rescue the trapped workers were inmates from the nearby Graves County Jail, she said.

-"They could have used that moment to try to run away or anything, but they did not.
-They were there, helping us," she said.
-Elsewhere in Graves County, the landscape was a scene of devastation with uprooted trees, downed utility poles, a store destroyed and homes severely damaged.
+“They could have used that moment to try to run away or anything, but they did not.
+They were there, helping us,” she said.
+Kentucky State Trooper Sarah Burgess said rescue crews were using heavy equipment to move rubble at the candle factory.
+Coroners were called to the scene and bodies were recovered, but she didn't know how many.
+She said it could take a day and potentially longer to remove all of the rubble.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)